Cyrenaica: Greek colonization

 Cyrenaica was colonized by the Greeks beginning in the seventh century BC, when it was known as Kyrenaïka.
 The first and most important colony was that of Cyrene, established in about 631 BC by colonists from the Greek island of Thera, which they had abandoned because of a severe famine.
-Their commander, Aristoteles, took the Libyan name Battos.
+Their commander, Aristoteles, took the new name of Battos.
 His descendants, known as the Battiadae, persisted despite severe conflict with Greeks in neighboring cities.

 The eastern portion of the province, with no major population centers, was called Marmarica; the more important western portion was known as the Pentapolis, as it comprised five cities: Cyrene (near the modern village of Shahat) with its port of Apollonia (Marsa Susa), Arsinoe or Taucheira (Tocra), Euesperides or Berenice (near modern Benghazi), Balagrae (Bayda) and Barce (Marj) – of which the chief was the eponymous Cyrene.
 The term "Pentapolis" continued to be used as a synonym for Cyrenaica.
 In the south, the Pentapolis faded into the Saharan tribal areas, including the pharaonic oracle of Ammonium.

 The region produced barley, wheat, olive oil, wine, figs, apples, wool, sheep, cattle, and silphium, a herb that grew only in Cyrenaica and was regarded as a medicinal cure and aphrodisiac.

 Cyrene became one of the greatest intellectual and artistic centers of the Greek world, famous for its medical school, learned academies and architecture, which included some of the finest examples of the Hellenistic style.
 The Cyrenaics, a school of thinkers who expounded a doctrine of moral cheerfulness that defined happiness as the sum of human pleasures, were founded by Aristippus of Cyrene.
 Other notable natives of Cyrene were the poet Callimachus and the mathematicians Theodorus and Eratosthenes.